Dr Graham Jones FSA, FRHistS, FRGS

 I've served as a committee member of the Society for Landscape Studies and as Joint Editor and Reviews Editor of the Leicestershire Archaeological and Historical Society Transactions.

-In September next year I'm due to give the 2017 Deerhurst Lecture: 'The Deer of Deerhurst: Landscape, Lordship, Custom, and Ritual'.
+In 2017 I gave the Deerhurst Lecture: 'The Deer of Deerhurst: Landscape, Lordship, Custom, and Ritual'.

-In 2014 I was elected Fellow of the Society of Antiquaries of London.
+In 2014 I was elected Fellow of the Society of Antiquaries of London, and subsequently of the Royal Historical and Geographical Societies.